 In-State Tuition Status (Residency)

 To be considered a Virginia resident for tuition purposes for any given semester, it is necessary that the applicant be domiciled in the Commonwealth of Virginia for at least one year immediately preceding the beginning of that term.
-Domicile is a technical legal concept and is defined as the place (state) where a person resides with the unqualified intention of remaining indefinitely, with no present intention of leaving.
+Domicile is a technical legal concept and is defined as the place (state) where a person resides with the unqualified intention of remaining indefinitely.
 Domicile is generally evidenced by such things as payment of income, real estate, and personal property taxes, voter and automobile registration, and driver’s license.
-Residence in Virginia for the purpose of securing an education does not qualify a person for classification as a Virginia student for tuition purposes.
-The application deadline for in-state status is no later than the first day of classes for which the in-state status is being sought.
+Residence in Virginia for the purpose of securing an education alone does not qualify a person for classification as a Virginia student for tuition purposes.
+The application deadline for in-state status is the first day of classes of the term for which the in-state status is being sought.

 Students who fail to complete the Application for Instate Tuition are classified at the out-of-state tuition rate.

-Student residency records may be audited for compliance with the Code of Virginia residency.
-Students may be required to submit proof of domicile following audit.
+Student residency records may be audited for compliance with the Code of Virginia.
+Students may be required to submit supporting documentation if audited.
 Documentation may include driver’s license, motor vehicle registration, etc.

 Billing Cycle/Tuition Deadlines